seanharrington256/WildIris_Qiime2/README.md

 ```

 Before we go any further, let's do a quick exploration of a .qza file.
 We can use [https://view.qiime2.org/](https://view.qiime2.org/) to examine these.

+* You will need to download these files locally first.
+You can use CyberDuck, `scp`, `rsync` or whatever you prefer.
+These are documented in the WildIris intro I have linked above if you are not familiar with these commands/programs.

 Bring the `demux-subsample.qza` file into that website.
 It will start in the details tab, where you can see information about the format as well as citations.
 You can see that even just for demultiplexing, there are already three citations.
 These should all go into your methods section, along with a detailed description of the specific commands, plugins, and arguments that you used to run your analyses and process your data: "we demultiplexed the data using QIIME2" is not adequate for anyone to reproduce your results.
 The QIIME2 documentation has excellent examples of good and bad description of QIIME2 methods sections [here](https://docs.qiime2.org/2022.2/citation/).

 You can also click on the "provenance" tab to see what manipulations have been done to your data.
 You should see something like this: